ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 layout: learningpathall
 ---

+This learning path will teach you to architect an app following [modern Android architecture](https://developer.android.com/courses/pathways/android-architecture) design with a focus on the [UI layer](https://developer.android.com/topic/architecture/ui-layer).

 ## Development environment setup

 Download and install the latest version of [Android Studio](https://developer.android.com/studio/) on your host machine.